tonal-glyph/tgtracker/README.md

 # tonal glyph tracker

+A cross-platform digital audio workstation with a tracker inspired interface

 ![logo](logo.jpg)

 Photo licensed under CC Attribution-Share Alike 2.0 Generic licensed Author: [theilr](https://www.flickr.com/people/theilr/)

-A cross-platform music tracker

 The project is still in its planning phase.
 I'm starting to get some good feedback.
-Any trackers out there wanna spec it out?d This repository is for sandbox testing and spec development.
-Check the specs folder!
+Modern music trackers like Renoise and Reaper offer features like VST/AU/DSSI/LADSPA plug-ins and scripting languages.
+The tracker style interface remains a powerful and efficient way to compose music despite the concepts age.
+It goes all the way back to the player piano!

+Another powerful way to generate and process sound is a graph-based interface with nodes representing modular instruments and effects that can be chained together.
+Adding support for music programming languages like **ChucK**, **Csound**, and **Pd** opens up even more possibilities.
+Through the analog loophole, all of these audio languages and pretty much anything else can be used as nodes in the modular system.

+**Conrod** has a graph widget which uses **daggy**, and **dsp-chain** uses daggy for its audio processing and analysis graphs.
+Overlaying one on top of the other should be easy with a node walker.

+**daggy** uses **petgraph** under the hood, same as most other graph structures in crates like **processors** and **pcm-flow**.

 ## Goals